 You can also use the Rem Mgmt command to enable a caller at the far end of an AIM or MPP call to access the MAX configuration menus.

 The main edit menu

-The configuration interface consist the Main Edit Menu and eight status windows.
+The configuration interface consists of a Main Edit Menu and eight status windows.
 The left part of the screen is the Main Edit Menu, which is used to configure the MAX.
-See Figure 3-1.
+See the following figure.